siderolabs/talos/website/content/docs/v0.10/Reference/configuration.md

 </div>
 <div class="dt">

-A map of key value pairs that will be added while fetching the ExtraManifests.
+A map of key value pairs that will be added while fetching the extraManifests.